rfennell/AzurePipelines/Extensions/Versioning/readme.md

 The DACPAC versioner also takes the following Advanced option

 * The task can now be run pre-build similar to the other versioning tasks and will set the DacVersion property in the SqlProj file to the required version number.
 * ToolPath: The path to the folder containing the files Microsoft.SqlServer.Dac.dll and Microsoft.SqlServer.Dac.Extensions.dll.
-This should be used if these files are not in the default location either C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\120 or C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\120"
+This should be used if these files are not in the default location and hence cannot be found by the task.
+This value takes precedence over the automated means of finding the DLL
+* VSVersion: A filter for the Visual Studio version to scan for the SQL DAC SDK e.g 2017, 2015, 2022. if not set will scan for all versions and the newest used.
+(Defaults to 2017 for backwards compatibility)
+* SDKVersion: A filter for the SQL DAC SDK e.g 130, 150. if not set will scan for all versions and the newest used.
+(Defaults to 130 for backwards compatibility)

 The VSIX versioner also takes the following parameters